Dan Raudabaugh: Philadelphia Soul

-Raudabaugh followed Vigilantes head coach Clint Dolezel to the Philadelphia Soul in 2012.
+Raudabaugh followed Vigilantes head coach Clint Dolezel to the AFL's Philadelphia Soul in 2012.
 Raudabaugh led the Soul to ArenaBowl XXV in 2012, where they fell to the Arizona Rattlers.
 Raudabaugh lead the Soul to another ArenaBowl in 2013, once again facing the Rattlers.

-In 2015, he earned AFL MVP, Offensive Player of the Year and First Team All-Arena honors after throwing for 4,995 yards and 119 touchdowns.
-In 2016, he threw for 4,303 yards and 101 touchdowns, earned Second Team All-Arena accolades and helped the Soul beat the Arizona Ratters in ArenaBowl XXIX.
-In 2017, he threw for 3,175 yards and 82 touchdowns, earned Second Team All-Arena accolades and helped the Soul beat the Tampa Bay Storm in ArenaBowl XXX.
+In 2015, he earned AFL MVP, Offensive Player of the Year and first-team All-Arena honors after throwing for 4,995 yards and 119 touchdowns.
+In 2016, he threw for 4,303 yards and 101 touchdowns, earned second-team All-Arena accolades and helped the Soul beat the Arizona Ratters in ArenaBowl XXIX.
+In 2017, he threw for 3,175 yards and 82 touchdowns, earned second-team All-Arena accolades and helped the Soul beat the Tampa Bay Storm in ArenaBowl XXX.

 After the 2019 season, the AFL folded.
 He again followed Soul head coach Clint Dolezel to the expansion Frisco Fighters of the Indoor Football League, but as an offensive coordinator on the coaching staff.